mtlynch/mtlynch.io/content/retrospectives/2023/01/index.md

 \* Profit is a naïve calculation based on my change in cash holdings over the month.
 I'll update it after I do real bookkeeping mid-month.

-Part of it is seasonal.
-At the end of the year, fewer businesses are buying new hardware.
+December saw a large dropoff for TinyPilot across the board.
+Part of the downturn is seasonal, as businesses seem less interested in purchasing new hardware at the end of the year.
 The other part was that I intentionally [reduced TinyPilot's sales volume](#adapting-to-the-shortage) in response to a supply shortage I learned about mid-month.

 ## The Pi supply